 russian-speaking-practice

-You can do a trial lesson with a teacher, and can even private-message each potential candidate before making a decision about who’ll be the best tutor for your needs.
+You can do a trial lesson with a teacher, and can even private-message each potential candidate before deciding who’ll be the best tutor for your needs.

 When learning Russian, don’t focus all of your energy on just learning the letters and grammar rules.
 Remember that a language is meant to be spoken, and you must practice it to master it!